Homepage

 The failure of the contingency plan measures

-Cuban regime promises to keep CADECA and the currency exchange market operational even during the energy crisis
+The Cuban regime promises to keep CADECA operations and the exchange market running even amid an energy crisis

-How much longer can they hold on?
-Measures deepen the exhaustion of the Cuban people
+How much longer can they resist?
+Measures are deepening the fatigue of the Cuban people

 Government to sell solar modules to workers in Cuba: Promises "incentives" to generate electricity